 Matt Robidoux is a San Francisco based composer and improviser interested in accessibility within contemporary music and the communicative capacities of musical improvisation.
-In 2017 he established the Adaptive Instrument Ensemble (AIE), a community based practice focused on expanding the improvising community (across abilities, demographics, geographies) and exploring embodied modes of music making.
+In 2017 he established the Adaptive Instrument Ensemble (AIE), a community based practice focused on expanding the improvising community (across abilities, demographics, geographies).

-He has worked with Eclipse Quartet, Henry Kaiser, Maria Chavez, William Winant, Jaap Blonk, David Behrman, Stuart Dempster, Maggi Payne, Wendy Reid, Sunburned Hand of the Man, gabby fluke-mogul, Elizabeth Millar/Craig Pedersen (Sound of the Mountain), J Mascis, TONED, Wendy Eisenberg, and Alan Courtis.
+He has worked with Eclipse Quartet, Henry Kaiser, Maggi Payne, William Winant, Jaap Blonk, David Behrman, Stuart Dempster, Laura Steenberge, Wendy Reid, Sunburned Hand of the Man, gabby fluke-mogul, Elizabeth Millar/Craig Pedersen (Sound of the Mountain), J Mascis, TONED, Wendy Eisenberg, and Alan Courtis.
 His scholarly work is scheduled to be published as a book chapter in "Improvising across Abilities: Pauline Oliveros and the Adaptive Use Musical Instrument" in 2021.

 He holds a MA in music composition from Mills College, where he studied with Roscoe Mitchell, Zeena Parkins, Laetitia Sonami, John Bischoff, James Fei, David Bernstein, and Daniel Schmidt.